-Prospective scrub technicians usually receive their training through diploma or certificate programs in surgical technology at community colleges and technical schools.
+Diploma and certificate programs in surgical technology are commonly available at community colleges and technical schools.
 These programs include classroom and clinical practice and take approximately two semesters to complete.
-Students learn how to sterilize and prepare the operating room before surgery, pass surgical instruments during surgery and provide care to patients after surgery.
 Clinical externships are held at a hospital or a doctor's office.
 Graduates of surgical technology programs may go on to obtain professional certification.

-Most surgical technology programs require applicants to have a high school diploma or GED equivalent.
-Applicants should have also completed high school classes in algebra, biology and chemistry with a grade of 'C' or better.
-Other program prerequisites include obtaining CPR certification through the American Heart Association or the American Red Cross and completing a pre-entrance physical exam, which is conducted by the applicant's physician.
+Most programs mandate students be high school graduates and have background knowledge in algebra, biology, and chemistry.
+Other requirements may include having CPR certification through the American Heart Association or the American Red Cross and completing a pre-entrance physical exam.

 - Medical terminology